-Executive Sushi Chef: Jason Shimizu
+Executive Chef: Jason Shimizu

 Jason Shimizu was born and raised in San Francisco.
 His parents owned and operated restaurants in San Francisco and culinary arts quickly became a part of his life.
 Shimizu worked as a dishwasher starting at the age of sixteen and after working for hotel Nikko for three years he left to Japan at the age of 20.
-While in Japan Shimizu was trained in many methods of authentic Japanese cuisine including Izakaya.
-His attributes discovered while in Japan lead to Shimizu’s position as Executive Sushi Chef at Sasa.
+While in Japan Shimizu was trained in many methods of authentic Japanese cuisine including Izakaya and Kaiseki.
+His attributes discovered while in Japan lead to Shimizu’s position as Executive Chef at Sasa.

 Chef Shimizu is married with one son and two daughters and lives in the East Bay.
 Shimizu enjoys spending time with his family and playing an occasional round of golf with friends.